Afifa-Tazremin-Oishi/Grocery-management-clientside-website/README.md

 ## Short Description

-This application mainly focused to maintain wearhouse items organization.
-We can see how many item sold and how many left.
-We can add and delete item.
-We can also see who add how many items.
+The major goal of this program was to keep the wearhouse things organized.
+We can check how many items have been sold and how many are still available.
+We have the ability to add and remove items.
+We can also check how many items each person adds.

 ## Project Features